mzwierzykowski/battleships/README.md

 # Warships
+This repository contains game that enables user to play single sided game against ships placed by the computer.

 # Introduction
-This repository contains game that enables user to play single sided Warships game against ships placed by the computer.
 Repository contains two projects:
 * warships-api is a backend application written in .NET 7 responsible for generating the board and tracking current game state,
 * warships-client is web application written in React that allows user to interact with the game and is responsible for communication with backend server.

-Board size and enemy fleet composition are driven by configuration Default values are 10x10 board and fleet containing:
+Board size and enemy fleet composition are driven by configuration.
+The default values are 10x10 board and fleet containing:
 * Battleship (size: 5 tiles, count: 1),
 * Destroyer (size: 4 tiles, count: 2),

-Which are reflected in appsettings.json sections of Warships.API project:
+Which are reflected in below sections of appsettings.json in Warships.API project:
 ```json
   "BoardDimension": {
     "Width": 10,